 - I’m currently researching books on couples and money to see if there are other ideas we are missing that might be helpful.

-Instead of reacting or simply responding, how can you over-respond to a problem you are facing in your life right now?
-Do more than “just enough” to solve the problem – think “permanent lifetime solution.”
-One permanent solution is to eliminate overspending by satisfying your personal and emotional needs so you aren’t over shopping.
+How can you over-respond to a problem you are facing in your life right now?
+Do more than “just enough” to solve the problem.
+Think “permanent lifetime solution.”
+One permanent solution is to eliminate overspending by satisfying your personal and emotional needs.
 Take the free Emotional Index Quiz here to find out your own Top 4 Emotional Needs.